 Our staff is always happy to answer any questions you might have.
 Please don't hesitate to Contact Us.

 Our Care Services Coordinators are available to people living with ALS and their families, as well as the general public, to provide education, support and programming.
 The Coordinators are able to assist with navigating the health care system and finding specialized ALS care, connecting with Association and community agency programs, insurance and disability, advocacy & research issues, emotional support and coping- anything related to their ALS diagnosis.
 Care Services Coodinators are available via home visits, in the clinics that we partner with, or by telephone, email or virtual platforms.

 The Association has dedicated support groups operating in different parts of Tennessee for people living with ALS and/or their Caregivers.
 These are wonderful opportunities for presentations from community professionals and to learn from the experiences of others living with ALS.
 Current Support Groups are being held virtually.

 This publication is sent to all of our patients statewide each month.
 The newsletter includes information about research, advocacy, programs, and facts for families living with ALS, as well as announcements from The ALS Association.

 Equipment Program & Loan Closet

-The Chapter maintains an inventory of gently used durable medical equipment and assistive devices that can be loaned to registered Chapter members at no cost.
+The ALS Association maintains an inventory of gently used durable medical equipment and assistive devices that can be loaned to registered members at no cost.
 We also have limited financial assistance available to our patients for the purchase of needed medical equipment.

-The Chapter has working relationships with Speech Pathologists and other proffesionals across the state who are available to assist with ongoing adjustments to communication devices.
+The ALS Association has working relationships with Speech & Language Pathologists and other professionals across the state who are available to assist with ongoing adjustments to communication devices.
 These professionals can also make recommendations for assistive devices to enhance communication.
-We also maintain a limited collection of assistive communication devices in our Loan Closet.
+We also mantain a colletion of assistive communication devices in our Loan Closet.